sugarlabs/sugar-docs/dev-environment.md

 ### gconf

 Sugar uses gconf for a number of different settings.
-In the dev-environment, these settings are found in <pre><code language='sh'>sugar-build/home/default/config/gconf</code></pre>
+In the development environment, these settings are found in <pre><code language='sh'>sugar-build/home/default/config/gconf</code></pre>